Xanzhu

 Windows on Apple Silicon is becoming increasingly popular.
 In this guide, we'll walk through setting up Windows 11 in a virtual machine using UTM, a free and open-source virtualization tool tailored for macOS.

 For alternative solutions for installing Windows on Apple Silicon, note that these are paid solutions and may offer better performance at a price.
-Check out Parallels Desktop or VMware Fusion.
+Check out or .

 UTM serves as a free, open-source virtualization tool for macOS, designed to be simple to use and offer native performance with customization.